adamgot/python-plexlibrary/README.rst

 4. Copy config-template.yml to config.yml and edit it with your information.

-  a.
-Here's a guide if you're unfamiliar with YAML syntax.
+  * Here's a guide if you're unfamiliar with YAML syntax.
 Most notably you need to use spaces instead of tabs! http://docs.ansible.com/ansible/latest/YAMLSyntax.html

 5. Check out the recipe examples under recipes/examples.
 Copy an example to recipes/ and edit it with the appropriate information.

-  b.
-Note: multiple source libraries are currently not supported https://github.com/adamgot/python-plexlibrary/issues/4
+  * Note: multiple source libraries are currently not supported https://github.com/adamgot/python-plexlibrary/issues/4

 Usage
 -----